windingwind/zotero-better-notes/docs/about-note-template.md

 3. Click OK.

 Now you can open a note/the workspace and in editor toolbar, click `Insert Template to cursor line`.
 Select the template, it is inserted to the note.

+## Share Note Template

+> Only available in Better Notes v1.1.4-2 or higher

+Copy the template code for importing by:

+1. Open template editor via menu->`Note Template Editor`
+2. Select the template you want to share in the template list
+3. Click `Options`->`Copy share code`

 # Write Note Template